 The Lancaster Award - Lancaster’s own employability award has helped many students to progress and attain their career goals.
 The Lancaster Award is open to all students.

-If this is your aim, this guide could help - Getting your first lecturing job.
+If this is your aim, this PDF could help - Getting your first lecturing job.

 It is based on the latest survey of 172 academic staff from 22 UK universities, into the steps applicants should take to increase their chances of securing their first lecturing post